MicrosoftDocs/architecture-center/docs/example-scenario/security/apps-zero-trust-identity-content.md

 To delegate identity and access management functions to Azure AD, an application must be registered with an Azure AD tenant.
 When you register your application with Azure AD, you create an identity configuration for your application that allows it to integrate with Azure AD.
   - [Azure AD managed identities](/azure/active-directory/managed-identities-azure-resources/overview).
 Managed identities provide an automatically managed identity for applications to use when they connect to resources that support Azure AD authentication.
 Applications can use managed identities to obtain Azure AD tokens.
 You don't need to manage credentials.
-- [API Management](https://azure.microsoft.com/services/api-management) is a hybrid, multicloud management platform for APIs across all environments.
+- [API Management](https://azure.microsoft.com/services/api-management) is a hybrid, multicloud management platform for APIs.
   - [API Management developer portal](/azure/api-management/api-management-howto-developer-portal).
 The developer portal is a website that provides the documentation of your APIs.
 On the portal, API consumers can discover your APIs, learn how to use them, request access, and try them out.
   - [API Management gateway](/azure/api-management/api-management-howto-developer-portal).